KillariDev/PrivateWorldDiscovery/README.md

 - If a room on the right has a left door, the room on the left must have a corresponding right door.

-Thus, a room can be uniquely represented using only the following variables: $X$, $Y$, $doorUp$, $doorLeft$, no need to have variables $doorDown$, $doorRight$ as these are stored in the nearby room already.
+Thus, a room can be uniquely represented using only the following variables: $X$, $Y$, $doorUp$, $doorLeft$, no need to have variables $doorDown$, $doorRight$ as these are stored in the nearby rooms already.
 This means we can modify our query to be:
 ```
 1) x = 5, y = 5, doorUp = open
 2) x = 5, y = 5, doorUp = closed